MohamadAlissa/MohamadAlissa.github.io/cv.md

 `Current`
 __Researcher PhD Candidate__, Edinburgh Napier University

-- Writing the final thesis.
-- Develop a research plan and update it continually.
-- Solve the problems and challenges related to the research.
-- Contribute to other research teams.
-- Develop soft skills such as public speaking and communication skills.
-- Meeting with the advisors and the research team members frequently.
+As a multi-disciplinary researcher, these are the main activities:
+• Addressing automated algorithm selection and generation problems using Artificial Intelligence techniques such as Deep Learning and Machine Learning.
+• Proposing novel and creative approaches for algorithm selection and generation problems.
+• Developing and evaluating proof of concepts for these problems using the proposed approaches.
+• Publishing the outcomes of this research in rank A international conferences and high-quality journals.
+• Presenting and discussing the research outcomes with experts from different countries.
+• Establishing researches with colleagues in other domains like cyber security.

 `2015-2017`
-__BIM Software Developer & BIM Electrical Engineer__, Freelance

-As BIM Software Developer
+__Computer Engineer (Low Current) & Software Developer__, Freelance

+As a software developer:
-- Creating workflows to increase the productivity of the customer’s team.
+• Creating automated workflows to increase the productivity of the customer’s team.
-- Developing powerful and useful tools using C#  and Dynamo to overcome the BIM software limitations and to avoid the daily tedious tasks.
+• Developing powerful and useful tools using C# and Dynamo to overcome the BIM software limitations and avoid daily tedious tasks.

-As BIM Electrical Engineer
+As a computer engineer (low current):
-- Electrical and low current design.
+• Low current systems design.
-- BIM modelling for lighting, small power, cable routing and low current systems.
+• BIM modelling for lighting, small power, cable routing and low current systems.
-- Electrical wiring, create panel schedule and bill of quantities.
+• Electrical wiring, create panel schedule and bill of quantities.
-- In general, modelling, coordination and shop-drawing for electrical systems.
+• In general, modelling, coordination and shop-drawing for electrical systems.

 `2014-2016`
-__BIM Electrical Engineer__, Al-Marasem International For Development
+__Computer Engineer (Low Current)__, Al-Marasem International For Development

-- BIM MEP coordinator.
+• Mechanical, electrical, and plumbing systems coordinator.
-- BIM MEP technical support.
+• Mechanical, electrical, and plumbing systems technical support.
-- Modeling, coordination and shop-drawing for integrated security systems, sound systems, data & telephone networks systems and fire alarm systems using Revit and Navisworks.
+• Modeling, coordination and shop-drawing for integrated security systems, sound systems, data & telephone networks systems and fire alarm systems using Revit and Navisworks.
-- Representing Al-Marasem at Dar Al Handasah (Shair and Partners) Consultants to solve and chase up the Request For Information (RFI) of the projects.
+• Representing Al-Marasem at Dar Al Handasah (Shair and Partners) Consultants to solve and chase up the Request For Information (RFI) of the projects.

 `2012-2014`
-__Low Current Site Engineer__, Ocean And River Company (OAR)
+__Computer Engineer (Low Current)__, Ocean And River Company (OAR)

-Installation and maintenance of computer networks, fire & theft alarm systems, telephone networks and CCTV.
+Installation and maintenance of integrated security systems, computer networks, fire & theft alarm systems, telephone networks and CCTV.

 <!-- ### Footer

-Last updated: December 2020 -->
+Last updated: September 2021 -->